 One of the biggest financial obstacles facing anyone getting a divorce is the court fees of £550.
 What many people don’t know is these court fees can be reduced and avoided altogether, if you earn less than £2,200 a month or receive benefits.
-This means that if you suddenly find your hours reduced again, or that you have to claim Universal Credit as an example, then you could make drastic savings on the cost of your divorce.

 To be eligible, you need to have less than £3,000 in savings and investments if you’re under the age of 61, and under £16,000 if you are over 61.

 You also either need to be on a low income or receive one of the following benefits: